panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 type: post
 ---

-The two-way data flow provided by `v-model` is useful for working with form inputs.

-You can set an initial value in the input field (first data flow) and access the value the user types into the input (the second data flow).
+The idea of `v-model` in Vue is simple.

+Define a reactive `value` (usually a ref), and then bind this value to an input using `v-model="value"`.
+This create a two-way data flow:

+* User types into the input: `value` ref changes (first flow)
+* `value` ref changes programmaticaly: the value of the input changes (second flow)

-Let's see how you can use `v-model` to bind form inputs in Vue 3.
+Let's see how to use `v-model` to bind form inputs in Vue 3.

 <TableOfContents maxLevel={1} />

 ## 1. Binding a form input

 Let's implement a component that renders an input field with the initial value `'Unknown'`.
-Also, as soon as the user types into the input field, the typed value should be rendered on the screen as text.
+The value that user introduces into the input field has to be rendered on the screen.

 `v-model` fits nicely to implement such a component.
 Connecting `v-model` with the input field requires 2 simple steps.

-First, `v-model` requires a *bus*: a reactive value that holds the data.
+First, `v-model` requires a *bus*: a reactive value to hold the data.
 The simplest bus is a [ref()](/ref-in-vue/).
 Let's create a ref called `text`, initialized with the string `'Unknown'`.

-Second, add `v-model` as a regular attribute of the input field tag in the template and assign to it the `text` ref: `v-model="text"`:
+Second, add `v-model` to the input field tag in the template and assign to it the `text` ref: `v-model="text"`:

 ```vue
 <script setup>